 What are the benefits?

-- Centralized Compliance Dashboard: The Compliance Dashboard provides an easily navigable federated view by file name, modified on, user ID, sensitive data matched, and policy violated.
+- Centralized Sensitive Data Governance Dashboard: The Sensitive Data Governance Dashboard provides an easily navigable federated view by file name, modified on, user ID, sensitive data matched, and policy violated.
 This dashboard lets you quickly access and track compliance violations.

-- Non-compliance reporting: You can subscribe to the non-compliance reports, which are automatically generated and emailed to subscribers when potential data risks are discovered.
+- Non-compliance reporting: You can subscribe to the non-compliant reports, which are automatically generated and emailed to subscribers when potential data risks are discovered.

 - Predefined, customizable compliance templates: You can select from predefined templates such as HIPAA, GLBA, PCI, or customize templates. inSync will automatically scan, identify, and alert the organization of risks.

 - Intuitive Dashboard, Simplified Administration, and Powerful Admin Controls